Takadenoshi/sse-presentation/presentation/source.md

 - Open react-app in Chrome and Firefox
 - Try to connect to any endpoint
 - Observe behavior of each browser

 ---

+# Implementation Considerations: Computer says no

+A server can signal "do not reconnect":

+- with a `Content-Type` header other than `text/event-stream`
+- with a `2xx` response other than 200
+  - 301, 307 redirects to a 200 are OK
+- TODO 4xx / 5xx ?

+<sup>[Playground](https://github.com/takadenoshi/sse-presentation): "Not SSE" scenario</sup>

+---